Fruneau/Fruneau.github.io/source/_posts/2013-12-29-from-dotclear-to-octopress.markdown

 _markdownified_ (Dotclear source text is in a Dotclear-specific wiki syntax, the script tries to do the conversion, but it is not 100% accurate and will miss some corner cases).

+The script also dump a file `rss.xml` that contains the extended RSS format that can be used to import discussions on [Disqus](http://disqus.com).